-Welcome back to the 2nd blog in our series looking into Acupuncture for Back Pain.
+Welcome back to the 2nd blog in our series looking into Back Pain.
 In case you missed it, in our last blog we took a look at the 10 most common causes of Back Pain.

 In this blog, we will look into how Acupuncture can be used to great effect to alleviate and reduce the severity of pains in the back, as well as helping to prevent future similar pains and issues.